stenzek/duckstation/README.md

 ### Linux

+DuckStation does support Linux, but no support will be provided by the developer due to the huge range and variance of distributions.
+AppImage builds are provided, but we are not obliged to provide any assistance or investigate any issues, i.e. use at your own risk.

 #### Binaries

 Prebuilt binaries for 64-bit Linux distros are available for download in the AppImage format.
-However, these binaries may be incompatible with older Linux distros (e.g. Ubuntu distros earlier than 18.04.4 LTS) due to older distros not providing newer versions of the C/C++ standard libraries required by the AppImage binaries.
+However, these binaries may be incompatible with older Linux distros (e.g. Ubuntu distros earlier than 20.04 LTS) due to older distros not providing newer versions of the C/C++ standard libraries required by the AppImage binaries.
+If you are using a packaged version of DuckStation from another source, please do not ask us for assistance and speak to your packager instead.

 **Linux users are encouraged to build from source when possible and optionally create their own AppImages for features such as desktop integration if desired.**